sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 ---
 draft: true
 title: 'Modern React testing, part 5: Playwright'
-description: 'You’ll learn how to test React apps end-to-end with Playwright, how to mock network requests with Mock Service Worker, and how to apply testing best practices to write integration tests.'
+description: 'We’ll learn how to test React apps end-to-end with Playwright, how to mock network requests with Mock Service Worker, and how to apply testing best practices to write integration tests.'
 date: 2024-02-19
 tags:
   - tools